AdityaGulalia/Insurance-Cost-Prediction/README.md

-Insurance Cost Prediction (Linear Regression)
-Project Description

-This project predicts medical insurance charges using a Linear Regression model.
+## Insurance Cost Prediction using Linear Regression
-It is a beginner machine learning project designed to understand the basic supervised learning pipeline.

-Objective

-To predict insurance charges based on:

-Age

-Gender

-BMI

-Number of children

-Smoking status

-Region

-Dataset

-The dataset contains 1338 records with the following features:

-Feature	Description
-age	Age of the person
-sex	Male or female
-bmi	Body mass index
-children	Number of dependents
-smoker	Smoker or non-smoker
-region	Residential area
-charges	Insurance cost (target)
-Steps Performed

-Loaded and inspected the dataset

-Explored data distributions and correlations

-Encoded categorical variables using one-hot encoding

-Split data into training and testing sets

-Trained a Linear Regression model

-Evaluated the model using MAE, RMSE, and R²

-Improved performance using log transformation

-Model Performance

-MAE: 0.27 (log scale)

-RMSE: 0.42 (log scale)

-R² Score: 0.80

-The model explains about 80% of the variation in insurance charges.

-Key Insight

-Smoking status has the largest impact on insurance costs.

-Tools Used

-Python

-Pandas

-NumPy

-Matplotlib

-Scikit-learn

-What I Learned

-How to prepare data for machine learning

-How to train a regression model

-How to evaluate model performance

-How feature transformations affect results
+This project focuses on predicting medical insurance charges using a basic machine learning model.
+The goal of the project is to understand the complete supervised learning pipeline, including data loading, preprocessing, model training, and evaluation.
+The dataset contains information such as age, sex, body mass index (BMI), number of children, smoking status, region, and the corresponding insurance charges.
+These features are used to train a Linear Regression model that estimates the cost of insurance for an individual.

+The project begins with loading and exploring the dataset to understand the structure, data types, and relationships between variables.
+Categorical features such as sex, smoker, and region are converted into numerical form using one-hot encoding.
+The data is then split into training and testing sets to evaluate how well the model performs on unseen data.
+A Linear Regression model is trained on the training set, and its performance is measured using evaluation metrics such as Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and the R² score.

+To improve the model’s performance, a log transformation is applied to the target variable, which helps reduce the effect of extreme values and produces more stable predictions.
+The final model achieves an R² score of approximately 0.80, meaning it explains around 80% of the variation in insurance charges.
+One of the main insights from the model is that smoking status has the most significant impact on insurance costs.

+This project demonstrates the fundamental steps involved in building a regression model and provides a strong foundation for more advanced machine learning tasks.
+It highlights the importance of data preprocessing, proper evaluation, and simple model improvements in achieving better predictive performance.